-The City also emphasizes the future utilization of City-owned land to build affordable housing.
-The Community Development Commission is passionate about exploring ways to present City-owned land to the City Council to be used for this effort.
+Development Commission is passionate about exploring ways to present City-owned land to the City Council to be used for this effort.
 There is a shortage of affordable rental housing in Santa Fe, which puts the existing housing vouchers in the City at risk of being remitted back to HUD if not put to use.
-Utilizing City-owned land to build affordable housing will be a priority of the CDC and the City moving forward, in order to provide more voucher opportunities for the Housing Authority.
+Utilizing City-owned land to build affordable housing will be a priority of the CDC and the City moving forward by illustrating a priority of the Affordable Housing Trust Fund (AHTF) RFP towards affordable housing construction, in order to provide more voucher opportunities for the Housing Authority.